Microsoft, Activision to sell streaming rights to secure biggest video gaming deal | Law-Order

 Instead, French gaming rival Ubisoft will acquire the cloud streaming rights for Activision's existing PC and console games, and any new games released by Activision in the next 15 years.
 That will apply globally but not in Europe, where Brussels had already accepted the original deal.
 In Europe, Ubisoft will get a non-exclusive licence for Activision's rights to enable it to offer those games in that region too.

-Alex Haffner, competition partner at UK law firm Fladgate, said he did not believe Microsoft would have taken this step if it did not believe it would be able to get the new terms past the British regulator by Oct.
+Alex Haffner, competition partner at UK law firm Fladgate, said he did not believe Microsoft would have taken this new step if it did not believe it would be able to get the new deal past the British regulator by Oct.
 18. EFFECTIVE COMPETITION

 CMA Chief Executive Sarah Cardell said the UK regulator would now look closely at the new deal, including seeking the thoughts of third parties.
 "Our goal has not changed – any future decision on this new deal will ensure that the growing cloud gaming market continues to benefit from open and effective competition driving innovation and choice," she said in a statement.